suziexi/frameblends.github.io/README.md

 Thie model's main contributions:
 1. Build the first syntax free frame-semantic argument identification system, introducing the softmax-margin SegRNN.
 The model using a similar dynamic programming algorithm as zeroth-order semi-Markov dynamic program.

 2. Using the basic model as a foundation to test whether incorporating syntax is still worthwhile.
-They find that this syntactic pipelining approach improves over both our syntax-free model and achieves state-of-the- art performance.They use a pipelined approach and a syntactic scaffolding approach
+They find that this syntactic pipelining approach improves over both our syntax-free model and achieves state-of-the- art performance.
 - Syntactic features: Phrase-structure features,  Dependency features
 - Syntactic scaffolding: Syntactic scaffolds avoid expensive syntactic processing at run- time, only making use of a treebank during training, through a multitask objective.
 This method minimizes an auxiliary supervised loss function, derived from a syntactic treebank.